TeaCHE Category 1

 Approved Departmental Training Courses

 Many participants entering TeaCHE as graduate student TORs will have completed a teaching preparation course or workshop as part of their TOR preparation.
 The following departmental preparation programs have been approved for Category 1 TeaCHE credit:

 To request approval for your department's preparation course, please review our guidelines and contact us via email to petition for approval.

-EDA 6302 - Teaching and Learning in Higher Education
+EDL 6302 - Teaching and Learning in Higher Education

-EDA 6302 is a doctoral seminar designed to introduce graduate students to teaching in higher education through the exploration of curricular issues, course development and content, teaching techniques, learning concepts and theories, and the nature of faculty work.
+EDL 6302 is a doctoral seminar designed to introduce graduate students to teaching in higher education through the exploration of curricular issues, course development and content, teaching techniques, learning concepts and theories, and the nature of faculty work.
 Note that this option is a doctoral seminar and, as such, requires doctoral standing to enroll.
 Participants in the capstone program who are in a master's degree program will need to take one of the other options in this category.